Definitions

 Easement

-• Private easements are made between the owners of two or more parcels of land.
-The land having the benefit of the easement is known as the dominant tenement while the land having the burden of the easement is the servient tenement.
+- Private easements are made by agreement between the owners of two or more parcels of land.
+Easements may be created by a dealing (eg Transfer Granting Easement) or by the registration of a plan.
+The land having the benefit of the easement is known as the dominant tenement while the land having the burden of the easement is known as the servient tenement and

-• Easements in gross are created in favour of the Crown or a public or local authority constituted by an Act of Parliament.
-An easement in gross does not have a dominant tenement and the right to release, vary or modify them is vested in the creating authority.
+- Easements in gross are created in favour of a prescribed authority (being the Crown, a public or local authority constituted by an Act or a prescribed corporation).
+An easement in gross does not require a dominant tenement and the right to release, vary or modify easements in gross is vested in the creating authority.

 Restriction on use of land (restrictive covenant)

-• preserve the environment e.g. preventing the lopping of trees or restricting where buildings can be erected
+- preserve the environment e.g. preventing the lopping of trees or restricting where buildings can be erected and

-A right to use the produce of a parcel of land in the ownership of another person eg harvesting and removing produce (crop or livestock), taking soil, felling and removing timber etc.
+A Profit a prendre is a right to take the produce of a parcel of land that is owned by another person e.g. harvesting and removing produce (crop or livestock), taking soil, felling and removing timber etc.

 Positive Covenant

-A condition imposed by, or for the benefit of a prescribed authority requiring the maintenance and/or repair of land e.g. to maintain a building and its foundations to ensure the safe working of a railway passing below it, or to erect a habitable dwelling upon the land within a specified period of time.
-The Positive Covenant must be in terms that directly require the owner of the land to do some positive action.
+A public positive covenant is a positive obligation imposed by, or for the benefit of a prescribed authority requiring the maintenance and/or repair of land e.g. to maintain a building and its foundations, to ensure the safe working of a railway passing below it, or to erect a habitable dwelling upon the land within a specified period of time.
+The positive covenant must be in terms that directly require the owner of the land to take positive action.

-Following the commencement, on 1 August 2000, of the Conveyancing Amendment (Law of Support) Act 2000, s.177(1-4) Conveyancing Act 1919 provides that, for the purposes of the common law of negligence, a duty of care exists in relation to the right of support for land in its natural state.
-This simply means that a person cannot do anything in relation to land which would remove the support afforded to any other land (the supported land).
-This "Duty of care" may be excluded or modified by express agreement between the person on whom the duty lies and the person to whom the duty is owed.
+Section 177 Conveyancing Act 1919 provides that, for the purposes of the common law of negligence, a duty of care exists in relation to the right of support for land in its natural state.
+This means that a person cannot do anything in relation to land which would remove the support afforded to any other land (the supported land).
+However, this duty of care may be excluded or modified by express agreement between the person on whom the duty lies and the person to whom the duty is owed.
+See section 177(5) Conveyancing Act 1919.

 Requirements for the creation of easements

-• s.88B(3)(c)(ii) Conveyancing Act 1919 enables easements to be created by the registration of a plan even though the land benefited and burdened is in the one ownership.
+- section 88B(3)(c)(ii) Conveyancing Act 1919 enables easements to be created by the registration of a plan even though the land benefited and burdened is in the one ownership and

-The dominant tenement of an easement is carried with the land, ie when the land is transferred the new occupier acquires the benefit.
+The dominant tenement of an easement attaches to the land and is not personal to the owner of the land, i.e. when the land is transferred, the new occupier acquires the benefit of the easement.

 An easement in gross can be created (without a dominant tenement) where the easement is: